ethereum/eth2.0-pm/eth2.0-implementers-calls/call_030.md

 For zero-knowledge proofs, need an optimal prover and optimal verifier.
 Currently in possession of an optimal prover, but the verifier is no longer optimal.

 ## Actions
+- **30.3**—Decide solution for ETH transfer between execution environments and shards, while being read by block producers

-- *30.2*—Create full specifications for the Eth1-Eth2 bridge.
+- **30.4**—Create full specifications for the Eth1-Eth2 bridge.

 # 4. Highlights from Client Survey